sukhnidhey-films/heritage/HeritageDocumentationConservationSystem.md

 - What is intended here is to make heritage entities a very part and parcel of everyday life.
 If the individual or the community retains these impressions of our heritage (which serves as a form of documentation considering the nature of human memory) in their memories and passes them on, it is for one simple reason: these should have an important bearing on their lives or have valuable lessons to teach.
 This is largely how folk stories, traditions, arts, and practices have survived millennia.
 - It is imperative to explore the right techniques to catalyze the ‘storage’ of documentation narratives in human networks.
 This could include film and audio-visual media screenings for individuals, communities, schoolchildren, and the youth which can help facilitate the process of inculcation of heritage in human memory.
+- As discussed earlier in this methodology, using the right 'documentation' approach will greatly facilitate the process of inculcating the documentation in the human networks since the right 'documentation' will sufficiently excite and inspire the human mind to 'remember' the narrative and its most significant elements which must be passed down generations (please refer to the proposed documentation approach in the beginning of this methodology document for details).
 - Furthermore, activities that engage including storytelling and interactive sessions, games, and quizzes can also play a pivotal role in shaping individual and collective/community memory.
 - It is important to use the collected metadata as described earlier (including but not limited to anecdotes, legends, lores, stories, personal/group experiences, observations, reviews, discussions, etc) since this information is often enriched with a unique emotional value that forms the value proposition when it comes to raising awareness about the respective heritage entities among the masses.